SOFTS-Cocoa rallies as hopes for improved supply recede

 SUGAR

-* The October contract expired on Friday with a record delivery of 2.87 million metric tons, which is usually seen as a bearish signal.
+* The October contract expired on Friday with a record delivery of 2.87 million metric tons, which is usually seen as bearish.

-* Monsoon rainfall in India, the world's second largest sugar grower, fell to its lowest since 2018 this year as the El Nino weather pattern made August the driest in more than a century.
+* "There were six different trading companies delivering, including the Chinese state trading company.
+No more Chinese imports for now?" said a broker about the ICE delivery which had COFCO as the largest deliverer.

-* Speculators reduced their bullish bets in raw sugar futures in the week to Sept.
-26, the CFTC said.
+* Monsoon rainfall in India fell to its lowest since 2018 this year amid the El Nino weather pattern.

 COFFEE

-* ICE will no longer accept the practice of re-submission for sampling and grading of arabica coffees which have previously been certificated for delivery and subsequently de-certified.
+* ICE will no longer accept re-submission for sampling and grading of arabica coffees which have previously been certificated for delivery and subsequently de-certified.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.